What is a mortgage in principle?

 So before you start it may be a good idea to speak to the lender or a mortgage adviser.
 Ask them any questions you have to be sure you really understand what you are signing up for and, if possible, make the application in person.

-Before a lender decides to fully approve your mortgage, they’ll run a complete and detailed credit check.
 They’ll also look at your payslips and bank statements.
 When it comes to this full credit check, it can be worth asking if it’s a ‘soft’ or ‘hard’ check.
 A ‘soft’ credit check is a background one that won’t negatively affect your credit score.
 However numerous ‘hard’ checks over a short period can lower your credit score and stay on your report for four years.

 What do I need to keep in mind about a mortgage in principle?